chitoku/setup-TX2-for-J120/README.md

   * Put Jetson TX2 Dev Kit in Force Recovery Mode by pressing "RST" button while holding down "REC" button
   * Once the flashing is done, it will boot up in Ubuntu desktop

-Then, you use this script to apply Avermedia patch.
+Then, you use this script to apply Auvidea patch.

     $ cd ~
     $ git clone https://github.com/chitoku/setup-TX2-for-J120